agarwalrahul30/Keeper-Application/README.md

 - Implemented Volumes for persisting storage data
 - Multi-stage build for optimizing image size and build time
 - Effective usage of .dockerignore file
+- Auto-Restarts containers unless they are stopped manually.